 We need to think about what we can say or avoid saying, to stop bringing more unintentional division

-Imagine if we were able to help each other reconcile after break-up.
-For some people this is very hard, and everyone will move on in different ways, but imagine if we had a culture of supporting relationships and helping people to keep a good perspective if an unfortunate break-up occurs.
+Imagine if we were able to help each other reconcile after a break-up.
+For some people, this is very hard, and everyone will move on in different ways, but imagine if we had a culture of supporting relationships and helping people to keep a good perspective if an unfortunate break-up occurs.

 Next time we hear about a break-up, we need to think about what we can say or avoid saying, to stop bringing more unintentional division.

 What does reconciliation look like after a break-up?
 Comments welcomed below.